-The leadership team of the European Province is made up of five sisters who, in the words of the Constitutions, provide a pastoral ministry of love and service, combining spiritual leadership and administration.
+The leadership team of the European Province is made up of four sisters who, in the words of the Constitutions, provide a pastoral ministry of love and service, combining spiritual leadership and administration.

 Some of the words and phrases from the Society’s Constitutions describe what they do: unifying, facilitating growth, promoting the common good and directing resources.
 In this work they are answerable to both the province and the Society as a whole.